ClemensElflein/openmower.de/content/en/docs/Knowledge-Base/gps/rtk-gps/index.md

 title: "RTK GPS Navigation and Coordinate System"
 linkTitle: "GPS / Coordinate System"
 weight: 300
-description: >
-  Information about the RTK modes and the coordinate system used by OpenMower.
+description: "Understand RTK GPS mowing without perimeter wire, correction data and reception requirements, and the local coordinate system used by OpenMower."
 ---

 ## How RTK GPS replaces the perimeter wire